Updted March 7, 2023.

 My biggest difficulty with the book is the photos.
 The color photos are grouped into two sections, both near the end of the book.
 I found it annoying to page back and forth to look at them.
 A better idea would have been to make a color copy of the page to have right there as I read.

-All in all though, the more I think about this book, the more I like it.
+Overall, though, the more I think about this book, the more I like it.
 I like that it is so full of ideas that I can use on other canvases.
-I like that it is going to be a springboard for my imagination on needlepoint for years to come.
+I like that it will be a springboard for my imagination on needlepoint for years to come.